ronyshaji/ronyshaji.github.io/index.md

 <br>
 <br>
 <br>
 I am a recent Master's graduate in Automotive Engineering from **Technische Hochschule Ingolstadt**.
 I am passionate about autonomous driving and enjoy coding in C++.
-Currently, I am working as a research assistant, focusing on ADAS simulation and V2X communication.
+I am currently working as a research assistant, focusing on ADAS simulation and V2X communication.
 In this role, I develop and implement a software stack written in C++ for optimal communication between cars and infrastructure.
 I also work with various hardware components, such as sensors (LIDAR, cameras), Roadside Units (RSU), and embedded devices.

 With over 2 years of experience in software development, I have worked with agile software development teams and used tools like Git, JIRA, CMake, Jenkins, and more.
 Participating in code reviews, sprint meetings, real-time troubleshooting, and software deployment excites me greatly.